czbiohub-sf/utilities/README.md

 To wrap up human and mouse sections, `"[hg19-mm10-3.0.0": "hg19-mm10-3.0.0](https://support.10xgenomics.com/single-cell-gene-expression/software/release-notes/build#hg19mm10_3.0.0)"` is the human and mouse genome, downloadable also on 10X Genomics website.

 Now we have two genomes left. "danio_rerio_plus_STAR2.6.1d" is the danio rerio (zebrafish) genome taken from [Ensembl](https://uswest.ensembl.org/Danio_rerio/Info/Index).
 "MicMur3-PLUS" is the mouse lemur genome taken from [Ensembl](https://uswest.ensembl.org/Microcebus_murinus/Info/Index), and you can browse the genome on the website of [UCSC](http://genome-preview.cse.ucsc.edu/cgi-bin/hgTracks?db=micMur3&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr17%3A30720951%2D30776185&hgsid=394238320_4HFkLIDhzsNba96BNgHUlsvY5Ldc).

+Similar rules are applied to reference genomes used in STAR and htseq alignment jobs of smartseq2 data.

 After selecting a proper genome, you can go ahead running the alignment job.